Links

 Page contents

-The web is all about quickly and easily finding your way to where you want to be.
-We should bear this in mind when writing links.
+The web is all about quickly and easily getting to where you want to be.
+We should bear this in mind for our links.

 Accessible link text

-We know that headings are helpful for both sighted and visually impaired users, helping them quickly get a feel for the content on a web page.
+We know that headings are helpful for both sighted and visually impaired people, helping them quickly get a feel for the content on a web page.

 Companion video: Write more accessible link text